 For the crystal, various equations of state have been proposed~\cite{hall_another_1972, speedy_pressure_1998, tarazona_density_2000} with careful numerical studies lending greatest credence to that of Speedy in $d=3$~\cite{speedy_pressure_1998}.
 Here, the Speedy form with the high-accuracy coefficients of Pieperzyk et al.~is used for $d=3$~\cite{pieprzyk_thermodynamic_2019}.
 This form, however, is ill-conditioned in higher dimensions.
 For our purpose, given that the reference point (see Sec.~\ref{sec:crystalFE}) is by construction close to the melting density, a simple second-order polynomial correction to the free volume scaling suffices,

-where coefficients $a_0$, $a_1$, and $a_2$ are determined by fitting the numerical pressure results.
+where coefficients $a_0$, $a_1$, and $a_2$ are determined by fitting the numerical reduced pressure results.
 For a given density, the pressure of the liquid is higher than that of the crystal.
-When a crystal's density is lowered below its lowest stable density, the pressure then rises if a liquid stable is able to nucleate.
-The lowest stable density $\varphi_s^\mathrm{min}$ is estimated as the lowest density whose pressure does not rise over time.
-Given the necessity of a liquid nucleation site, the $\varphi_s^\mathrm{min}$ reported here is a lower bound to the true value.
+When the crystal density is lowered below its lowest (meta)stable density, the system pressure then rises once a stable liquid manages to nucleate.
+The lowest stable crystal density $\varphi_s^\mathrm{min}$ is here estimated as the lowest density at which pressure does not rise over times comparable to $\tau_\alpha$.